• Home

 Use the Recording/Playback Option for Talkers!

 Child is prompted to tell the character "what to do".
-In this case, it is "drive the car".
+In this case, it is "drive the bus".

 Tap on the colored squares to reveal pictures to remind the child the words in the target phrase.